MaFi-Games/Captain-of-Industry-issues/.github/ISSUE_TEMPLATE/issue-report.md

  - Game version: [e.g. 0.2.1a, see main menu]

 **Attachments**
-If applicable, add save files, screenshots, or log files to help explain the issue.
-You can find them in your Documents (`%userprofile%/Documents/CaptainOfIndustry/`)
+If applicable, add save files (zipped), screenshots, or log files to help explain the issue.
+You can find them in your Documents (`%userprofile%/Documents/CaptainOfIndustry/`).
+You might need to ZIP the attached files.